 May First engages our members in our work via two program teams:

-The Movement Team: Covers engagement with the broader movement, such as conference participation/webinars/presentations, participating in campaigns and coalitions, political/popular education.
+The Engagement and Communications Team: Covers engagement with the broader movement, such as conference participation/webinars/presentations, participating in campaigns and coalitions, political/popular education.

 All May First members (not just Board members) are encouraged to join these teams, which meet regularly (at least monthly) at clearly posted times, with at least one Board-appointed coordinator, preferable two.